jbrannan565/SimpleSocialDiscordBot/README.md

 Please make sure to update tests as appropriate.

 ## Changes to be Added
-1. Parlimentary system for voting and group goal construction, called "Voting" and "Goals" respectively.
+1. Parlimentary system for group goal construction.
 2. System for members to report their progress on goals, called "Goals"

 ## License